Shegszz/Shegszz/README.md

 ## About Me
 - I excel in data analysis, data visualization, and machine learning, leveraging SQL for data manipulation, Python for predictive modeling and automation, Excel for advanced analytics, and Power BI for interactive dashboards.
 - Always excited and ready to learn new skills.
-- I am currently learning the R-programming language.
+- I am currently working on a series of Tableau dashboards for my portfolio website while learning the R programming language.

 ## Portfolio Projects
 Explore my portfolio showcasing impactful data analysis projects, insightful visualizations, and predictive modeling using SQL, Python, Excel, and Power BI.